Bharat9848/notes/DistributedSystem.md

  - quorum is used to break the incosistency of data.

 # Partitions
+ ## Data partitioning
+ ### Key-range partitioning
+ - Depending of key range distribution, key range should be dynamic to give better partitioning.
+ - uniform partitioning will not give good load balancing.
+ - Partitions data should be maintained in light weight CP key-value store like apache-zookeeper.

+ ## Table partition
  - **Vertical sharding**:
  1. a table is divided such that few columns are in one table while others are in different table.
  2. It is useful in cases where one table have very wide text or binary column.
 By breaking it one table with only id and wide text or binary column. we can make read and write faster.